What Does Brand Storytelling Do?

 The Stanford Graduate School of Business found that stories are up to 22 times more memorable than facts and figures alone.
 Capital One saw this firsthand when the company decided to activate its popular, “What’s In Your Wallet?” campaign on Instagram.

-It was a top performing campaign for them and the company increased its ad recall by 16% by partnering with Instagram influencers to visualize their #walletstories.
-In this campaign, the influencers created visuals of the personal keepsakes in their wallets and paired them with personal, humorous and quirky stories behind them.
+It was a top performing campaign for them.
+The company increased its ad recall by 16%.
+They did this by partnering with Instagram influencers.
+The influencers helped them visualise their #walletstories.
+In this campaign, the influencers created visuals of the personal keepsakes in their wallets.
+They then paired them with personal, humorous and quirky stories behind them.

-The effort allowed Capital One to not only reach a younger customer base, but the use of storytelling made the campaign more memorable than its other ads.
+The effort allowed Capital One to reach a younger customer base.
+In addition, the use of storytelling made the campaign more memorable than its other ads.

 Our Neural Activity Increases 5X When Listening to a Story

-Storytelling lights up the sensory cortex in the brain, which can make you feel, taste or even smell the story.
-Research shows that storytelling activates a process in the brain called neural coupling, which results in the listener to empathize with the story and relate it to their own thoughts and experiences.
+Storytelling lights up the sensory cortex in the brain.
+This can make you feel, taste or even smell the story.
+Research shows that storytelling activates a process in the brain called neural coupling.
+This results in the listener to empathising with the story.
+In addition to relating it to their own thoughts and experiences.

 If you really want to light up your customer’s brain activity, you need to invest in emotionally-charged storytelling.
 A good example of this comes from Toronto stationery store, Take Note.
 The company created a video to tell the story journey of one couple’s relationships through the notes they left for one another.